electrickery/Z80Exer/README.md

 ![Z80 exer shields; prototype and first PBC version](shields.jpg)

 Now the versions I still had in .tgz files are uploaded here in github, and the work of David Mutimer is in a separate branch DMutimer.
-It should be a clean merge.
+It should be a clean merge, but I do not use the TRS-80 bus mode.

 Z80exer command set: